fbidu/arboverse-back/README.md

 Note: It may take a minute or two for the site to be accessible.
 A health check is performed on the database to ensure that the containers load in the correct order.

+## Creating a Superuser
+Firstly, make sure that your env PGSQL_HOST is set to db.
+Then run `docker-compose run --rm web python manage.py createsuperuser` and follow the prompts.

 ## Seeing the Logs

 Got stuck somewhere?
 You can see the logs with `docker-compose logs`.